TeachBooks/he-staff/book/some_content/Finance/MoneyStreamsUniversity.md

-# Basics of Finance

-This page tells the basics of the money streams within the university and the department.
+# Funding and Financial Distribution at TU Delft

-### University Financial Streams
+### The Four Main Sources of University Income

-The money streams to the university are organised in first, second, third and fourth money streams.
+University funding is categorised into four main streams: the first, second, third, and fourth.

 ![Money Streams](../Finance/Appendices/MoneyStreams.png)

-- The first money stream consists of a direct contribution from the government and tuition fees.
-The tuition fees of European (EER) students are partially paid by the government.
+•	**First Money Stream:** This consists of direct government contributions and tuition fees.
+For European students, part of the tuition fees is subsidised by the Dutch government.

-- The second money stream comes from funds that are in the end paid by the government: the NWO or KNAW funds.
+•	**Second Money Stream:** These funds are also government-sourced, but come through organisations like NWO (Dutch Research Council) or KNAW (Royal Netherlands Academy of Arts and Sciences).

-- The third money stream comes from companies, non-profit institutions and the European Union.
+•	**Third Money Stream:** This includes funding from companies, non-profit organizations, and the European Union.

-- The fourth money stream refers to money that a university receives outside of traditional money sources, e.g. donations.

-### Distribution of the first money stream
+•	**Fourth Money Stream:** Refers to income outside traditional sources, such as donations or private gifts.

+### Allocating the First Money Stream within TU Delft

+The Ministry of Education, Culture and Science allocates a budget for all Dutch universities.
+TU Delft receives a share of this budget, which is divided into two components: a fixed portion and a variable portion.
+The variable component depends on factors such as the number of students, BSc and MSc degrees awarded, and PhD defenses.
+This system of fixed and variable components also comes back in the internal allocation of funds to faculties and departments.

 ![Division of First Money Stream](../Finance/Appendices/DivisionFirstMoneyStream.png)

-The ministry of  Education, Culture and Science has a budget for all universities.
-The TU Delft receives a share of that budged based on a fixed component and a variable component.
-The variable component is dependent on the number of students, the number of BSc and MSc diplomas and the number of PhD defences.
-This division of a fixed and variable component is also used in the further division over the faculties and departments.

-The first money stream is distributed over the TU Delft into three categories:
+Within TU Delft, the first money stream is distributed among three main bodies:
-- The university services like HR, finance and ICT.
+1.	**University Services:** These include services such as HR, Finance, and ICT.

-- Organisation-wide budgets.
-Those budgets are about the TU Delft wide agenda as defined by the executive board.
-These budgets are used for strategic funds and programmes and projects.
+2.	**Organisation-Wide Budgets:** These are used for strategic funds, programs, and projects aligned with the TU Delft agenda, as set by the Executive Board.

-- The faculties.
-Within each faculty this money is distributed over the departments like the Hydraulic Engineering department.
+3.	**Faculties:** Each faculty receives a portion of the first money stream, which is then distributed among its departments, such as the Hydraulic Engineering department.